hathibelagal-dev/instantpolyglot/docs/eng/Vietnamese.md

-Understood.
-I'll revise the content to focus more on syntactic constructs and pronunciation, including both northern and southern variations, while removing the conclusion, tips, advice, phrases, and idioms.
-Here's the revised version:

 # Vietnamese

 Vietnamese is an Austroasiatic language spoken by about 95 million people, primarily in Vietnam.
 It is the official language of Vietnam and is also spoken by Vietnamese communities around the world.
 Vietnamese is a tonal language with a complex sound system and a relatively simple grammar structure.